glbramalho/PLANTsim/README.md

           model in .PLANT.
           [optional] [PLANTsim events language]

-=> You can use the ATOM editor and atom_plantsim.zip syntax highlight package to easily edit .PLANT, .SIM and .PRG files.
+=> You can use the ATOM editor and the provided atom_plantsim.zip syntax highlight package to easily edit .PLANT, .SIM and .PRG files.

 Features: